eth-cscs/abcpy/doc/source/README.rst

     :language: python
     :lines: 152

 Again, let us explain the use of this method.
 A lot of the implemented ABC algorithms involve perturbing previously selected parameters using a perturbation kernel.
 Then, we try to fix the values for the parameters to these perturbed values.
-However, it could of course be possible that for some node of our graph, the perturbed value is not acceptable.
+However, it could of course be possible that for some probabilistic model, the perturbed value is not acceptable.
 For example because the node can only return positive values, but the perturbation changed the parameter to some negative value.
 In this case, the parameters should be rejected.

 However, for the normal model we are trying to implement, all values are acceptable.
 This is due to the fact that the range of a normal distribution is the reel numbers.